Aliossandro/wd_statements/README.md

 # wd_statements
 WD statements trust scores

-We put all the files we need for the WD statement trust project here!
+We put all the files we need for the WD statement trust project here.
+(and add a proper readme file afterwards).